hughestessa/cs624-TP-Tessa/TP-MEETINGS.md

 # Tessa
 - **10/10/2023** - Created project in GitHub.
 Created Microsoft Teams group for communications.
 - **11/12/2023** - Worked on TP02.
 Read 5 online articles for the literature review section.
 Additionally, began reasearching ideas for design of the app.
 (Example: Bottom Tabs Navigator)
+- **11/17/2023** - Worked on TP02.
+Created app with tab navigation.
+Used th HOS07 Cities app code to start with, but tweaked it to have an "Add Water" tab where users can enter their water intake, a "Log" tab, where the water entries can be viewed, and a "Inspiration" tab where users can be inspired to drink more water by reading tips and recipes.

 # Gayatri
+- TBD

 # Nuha
+- **11/16/2023** - Worked on TP02.
+Read 3 online for the literature review section.